fsharp/fsharp.github.io/index.md

 * [Contribute an issue to other core repositories](http://github.com/fsharp)
 * [Contribute an issue to other F# community incubation projects](http://github.com/fsprojects)

-If using the Xamarin, Microsoft or Intellifactory professional tooling for F#, you should use the support contacts for those products.
+If using the Xamarin, Microsoft or other packaging for F#, you should use the support contacts for those products.
 They may also refer you to the above forums for some issues.

 The convenors of the F# Core Engineering Group are Michael Newtown, Dave Thomas, Tomas Petricek and Don Syme.